anttonalberdi/microscape/README.md

 ---

 ## 🙏 Acknowledgements
-This project is developed in the context of spatial host–microbe research.
-We thank contributors and testers who provide feedback via issues and PRs.
+This project is developed in the context of international collaboration between the University of Copenhagen and Kiel University on spatial host–microbe research.